rxdha1/SmartBitcoin/README.md

 function approve(address _spender, uint256 _value) public returns (bool success)
 function allowance(address _owner, address _spender) public view returns (uint256 remaining)

+This will create a clear separation between the code block and the regular text that follows it.

 #### EVENTS
 ```solidity
 event Transfer(address indexed _from, address indexed _to, uint256 _value)